 Experience

 Include bullets as you would on a resume.
 Start your bullets with strong starter words such as create, design, lead, etc!
 And remember to include impact and results in your bullets, not just a list of tasks.
-Long paragraphs in your experience section makes it difficult for the reader’s eyes to focus in on any specific part and some important information may get lost in the middle of a big paragraph!
+Long paragraphs in your experience section make it difficult for the reader’s eyes to focus in on any specific part and some important information may get lost in the middle of a big paragraph!

 For example:

-• BEFORE: Trained 10 new employees
+- BEFORE: Trained 10 new employees

-• AFTER: Trained 10 new employees, which lead to XYZ.
+- AFTER: Trained 10 new employees, which lead to XYZ.
 Increased customer experience ratings, no drop in customer service during peak times, whatever it may be!
 Demonstrate that you understand how you are making an impact and connecting your tasks/responsibilities to the larger company goals.

-Customize your profile URL
+Customize Your Profile URL

 How to customize your LinkedIn profile URL – from the LinkedIn help page!
 If your first name last name is already taken, consider adding a middle initial or a number at the end.